Documentation

 Final OOP notice

 Let me remind you that the initial idea behind Page Objects was to encapsulate (read: hide) logic of working with page elements.
 Tests should not operate with page elements / locators / XPaths.
 Tests should use methods of Page Object instead.
-So, if you even declare fields for page page elements, please, make them private!
+So, if you even declare fields for page elements, please, make them private!

 Let methods of Page Object be public and fields private.

-Otherwise OOP is just nonsense.
+Otherwise, OOP is just nonsense.